Information about Ebola - Updated October 10, 2014

 Some of our students and faculty have studied or lived abroad on the African continent over the summer.
 Anyone who has returned from that region of the world has been screened prior to boarding an airplane and should absolutely not be considered infectious or dangerous in any way.

 American University is working cooperatively with local and federal health departments and other regional agencies to monitor the situation abroad.
-At this time, there are no cases in the District of Columbia, and there has been no viral transmission anywhere outside of West Africa.
+At this time, there are no cases in the District of Columbia.
 As such, we do not plan to alter our normal activities to an appreciable extent.
 Any adjustments regarding international programs will be communicated on an individual basis.
 Should that situation change, you will be notified.

 More information regarding Ebola virus.